 Furthermore, past abortions may have a negative impact on the relationship between mother and her children.
 Some healthcare professionals who conduct abortions may experience shame and uneasiness.

-According to a review from Heartbeats.org, many women experience symptoms after an abortions, including feeling less in touch with their emotions, increased tendency towards rage and anger, loneliness or isolation, feeling less self-confident, denial, using drugs or alcohol, eating disorders, insomnia or nightmares.
-Many women who had an abortion reveal they felt pressure to abort, some felt they were not fully informed to make the decision, did not receive counselling or understand the alternate options.
+According to a review from Heartbeats.org, many women experience symptoms after an abortion, including feeling less in touch with their emotions, increased tendency towards rage and anger, loneliness or isolation, feeling less self-confidence, denial, using drugs or alcohol, eating disorders, insomnia or nightmares.
+Many women who had an abortion revealed they felt pressure to abort, some felt they were not fully informed to make the decision, did not receive counseling, or understood the alternate options.

 Physical health and abortions